nice-game-hints/deponia/04-village/stimulating/index.md

 Talk to Lonzo.

 # Okay
-There should be some stimulant at Doctor Gizmo's office.
+There should be some stimulant and syringe at Doctor Gizmo's office.
 Turn the lever all the way up, again.

 # Can't see it
-Maybe it is behind locks.
+Maybe they are behind locks.

 # Maybe
-It is in the Doctor's Cabinet.
+They are in the Doctor's Cabinet.
 But it is locked!
 Mistrust everywhere!

 # How do I open it?
 You won't probably get the key from Gizmo.
 Maybe you could access it in _illegal_ ways?